Overland Telegraph Line : 1870-1872

 Trove.
 National Library of Australia

-Research has not found the names of all those who perished working on the construction, however, include; Charles Palmer, a teamster, died near Mount Stuart; Edward Privett died from scurvy, 31 March 1872, and Thomas Harvey from fever, 23 March 1872.
+Research has not found all the names of those who perished working on the construction, however, they include; Charles Palmer, a teamster, died near Mount Stuart; Edward Privett died from scurvy, 31 March 1872, and Thomas Harvey from fever, 23 March 1872.

 Refer: